The effect of perturbations on the convergence of attractors for reaction-diffusion equations concerning variations of nonlinear boundary conditions: Convergence of local unstable manifolds

 \section{Convergence of local unstable manifolds}

-In this section we use the general theory of invariant manifold to estimate the convergence of local unstable manifolds around an equlibrium point.
-We conclude the exponential attraction of the global attractors $\mathcal{A}_\varepsilon$ in the phase space $H^1(\Omega)$ and we show how the nonlinear boundary conditions affects the estimates obtained in \cite{Arrieta}.
+In this section, we use the general theory of invariant manifolds to estimate the convergence of unstable manifolds around a hyperbolic equilibrium point.
+We conclude the exponential attraction of attractors $\mathcal{A}_\varepsilon$ concerning semigroup $T_\varepsilon(\cdot)$ in the phase space $H^1(\Omega)$ and we show how the nonlinear boundary conditions affect the estimates obtained in \cite{Arrieta}.

 Let $u^\varepsilon_{*}\in\mathcal{E}_\varepsilon$ be an equilibrium for \eqref{semilinear_problem} and consider its linearization